h44z/wg-portal/docs/documentation/configuration/overview.md

 ### `link_only`
 - **Default:** `false`
 - **Description:** If `true`, emails only contain a link to WireGuard Portal, rather than attaching the full configuration.

+### `allow_peer_email`
+- **Default:** `false`
+  - **Description:** If `true`, and a peer has no valid user record linked, but the user-identifier of the peer is a valid email address, emails will be sent to that email address.
+    If false, and the peer has no valid user record linked, emails will not be sent.
+    If a peer has linked a valid user, the email address is always taken from the user record.

 ---